syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Scenario
 ^^^^^^^^^^^^^^^^^^^^^
-Finally, each SyncroSim Project contains one or more `Scenarios`_, each represented by an instance of class Scenario object in Pysyncrosim.
+Finally, each SyncroSim Project contains one or more `Scenarios`_, each represented by an instance of class Scenario in Pysyncrosim.

     .. _Scenarios: https://docs.syncrosim.com/how_to_guides/library_overview.html